sgorgun/while-statements/README.md

 Open the [PrimeNumbers.cs](WhileStatements/PrimeNumbers.cs) file, and navigate to the [IsPrimeNumber](WhileStatements/PrimeNumbers.cs#L5) method.

-Implement the method that returns true if a _n_ is prime number; otherwise the method returns false.
+Implement the method that returns true when _n_ is a prime number; otherwise the method returns false.

 #### Sub-task 14

 Open the [PrimeNumbers.cs](WhileStatements/PrimeNumbers.cs) file, and navigate to the [GetLastPrimeNumber](WhileStatements/PrimeNumbers.cs#L5) method.

-Implement the method that returns the latest prime number in (0, n] interval.
+Implement the method that returns the latest prime number in the (0, n] interval.

 #### Sub-task 15

 Open the [PrimeNumbers.cs](WhileStatements/PrimeNumbers.cs) file, and navigate to the [SumPrimeNumbers](WhileStatements/PrimeNumbers.cs#L5) method.

-Implement the method that returns sum of the latest _count_ prime numbers in (0, n] interval.
+Implement the method that returns the sum of the latest _count_ prime numbers in the (0, n] interval.

 ## Fix Compiler Issues